Arts in Education

 - Provides resources such as arts education advocacy kits, research findings, and information on funding opportunities

-- Collaborates with such organizations as the NM Public Education Department, New Mexico Advisory Council for Arts Education, New Mexico Alliance for Art Education, and New Mexico Art Education Association
+- Collaborates with such organizations as the NM Public Education Department, New Mexico Advisory Council for Arts Education, New Mexico Alliance for Arts Education, and New Mexico Art Education Association

 Highlighted Arts Education Programs

-In 2009, 1,000 New Mexico high school students from across the state participated in Poetry Out Loud – a national recitation contest sponsored by the National Endowment for the Arts and the Poetry Foundation.
-Eight school champions from Albuquerque, Deming, Carlsbad, Clovis, Jemez Pueblo, Las Cruces, Santa Fe, and Taos competed in the state finals.
-State Champion Santana Shorty, 16, of Santa Fe Indian School earned $200, plus $500 for her school library for the purchase of poetry books, and an all-expenses-paid trip to Washington, DC for the national finals where she competed against 52 other state or territory winners for $20,000 in prizes.
+In 2013, 1,300 New Mexico high school students from across the state participated in Poetry Out Loud – a national recitation contest sponsored by the National Endowment for the Arts and the Poetry Foundation.
+Eleven school champions from Albuquerque, Bloomfield, Carlsbad, Deming, Las Cruces, Raton and Rio Rancho competed in the state finals at the New Mexico Museum of Art on March 3.
+State Champion SethWilson Gray, 16, of V. Sue Cleveland High School in Rio Rancho earned $200, plus $500 for his school library for the purchase of poetry books, and an all-expenses-paid trip to Washington, DC for the national finals where he competed against 52 other state or territory winners for $20,000 in prizes.
 For information on participating in Poetry Out Loud click here.